bringauto/fleet-management-http-api/README.md

 - scope : checking of scopes is not yet implemented (must be `email` for now).
 - realm : realm in which the client belongs (seen on top of the left side panel in Keycloak GUI).

+## Multi-tenant support

+The API supports multi-tenancy.
+Each entity except for API keys and Tenants has a Tenant ID attribute representing the Tenant to which the entity belongs.

+When creating or updating non-state Entities (including e.g. Car and excluding CarState), the tenant has to be set in a cookie or in the header of the request to inform the server to which tenant the entity belongs.

+### Semi-automatic setup of the tenant cookie

+The server supports the semi-automatic setup of the tenant cookie for cases, when it cannot be set up directly (an example is the Swagger UI).

+This is done by calling the `HEAD` method on the endpoint `/v2/management/tenant/{tenantId}` - the server will then send response including the header `Set-Cookie` with the tenant ID.

+The given client should then use this header to set up the tenant cookie.

+Note that when the tenant name is known, its corresponding `tenantId` can be found by calling the GET method on the endpoint `/v2/management/tenant`, listing all tenants the client has access to.

+See the [docs](docs/tenants.md) for more information on the access to tenants.

 # Development

 Before contributing to the project, make sure you have read the section (testing)[#testing] and (server re-generation)[#server-re-generation].